 While everyone may be talking about it, not everyone has fully implemented industry 4.0 technology into their business.
 In fact, a lot of companies are in two minds over whether it is even here at all yet.

 For those that have started on the 4.0 journey, these digital solutions represent the direction the world as a whole is going in.
-Those that have yet to make the plunge, however, are very much aware of the hype, as well as the need to adapt.
+Those that have yet to take the plunge, however, are very much aware of the hype, as well as the need to adapt.

 So, if this is the inevitable direction business is going in, why are some companies actively paving the way forward, while others are facing numerous bottlenecks and challenges before they can finally join the revolution?